AicoSchreurs/Parsing-House-Facades/README.md

 Install SAM2 using the [official instructions](https://github.com/facebookresearch/segment-anything-2).
 > The sam2 directory is already mainly available here (except the checkpoints) in this project, so normally you can skip this installation

-Download the SAM2 checkpoints:
+Download the necessary checkpoints for this project:
 ```bash
 cd checkpoints
 ./download_ckpts.sh
 ```
 > If this doesn't work, try opening Git Bash inside the checkpoints folder and run `bash download_ckpts.sh` in the Git Bash GUI

-The notebook uses the **different** checkpoints.
+The notebook uses the following **different** checkpoints.
 If you want to use a different model or size, update **SELECTED_MODEL** constant at the top of the notebook:

 ```python
 BENCHMARK_MODELS = [